Key takeaways:

 Keeping track of your weight-loss progress can help you gauge how well your new habits work.
 Plus, seeing progress can motivate you to keep going.

 Drinking water alone won’t help you lose weight.
 But it can support a complete weight-loss plan.
-Staying hydrated may help you burn more calories and feel fuller longer (if you drink it right before meals).
+Staying hydrated may help you burn more calories and feel fuller longer (if you drink it during or right before meals).
 Plus, you can reduce your calorie intake by swapping sweet drinks for water.

 Generally, yes.
 The more you weigh, the more body mass you must move.
 This creates more heat, which generates more sweat.